jeremyerwin/jeremyerwin.github.io/_posts/2021-04-01-indexing-la-mode-illustree.md

 This is a consolidated listing of "corset" references as found in the indices of *La Mode Illustree* from 1869--1899.
 A few "corsets" defy modern expectaions, being loosely knit children's garments.

 Each reference is in the format \[issue number\]:[page number]. *La Mode Illustree* was the french edition of *Der Bazar* a global fashion magazine.
-If material, such as a pattern sheet is missing, it may be preserved in other archives-- *Bazar*, *Harper's Bazar* *La Moda Elegante* etc.,
+If material, such as a pattern sheet is missing, it may be preserved in other archives collecting issues of *Bazar*, *Harper's Bazar* *La Moda Elegante* etc.,

 The endpoints are arbitary, *LMI* was published from 1860--1937, and Europeana (drawing on the archives of  ModeMuseum Provincie Antwerpen)  has material from 1862-1910.
 More may be added as time permits.